Motion sensors alarms for the elderly are little devices that offer you an extra layer of security and monitoring.

 - Allowing caregivers some much-needed flexibility

-The fact of the matter is that some seniors and those facing mobility restrictions may require very close supervision.
+The fact of the matter is that some seniors and others facing mobility restrictions may require very close supervision.
 Monitoring them without the help of automated technology can be very demanding.

 A single sensor can be used to good effect.
 It could provide an effective alarm or notification when needed.